aymanhalloween/sidekick/README.md

 - Validates required fields
 - Prevents duplicate email addresses
 - Returns success confirmation with unique ID

-**GET /api/waitlist**
-- Retrieve all waitlist submissions (admin use)
-- Returns summary statistics
-- Includes entry count and latest submission time

-### Admin Features
-Access the admin dashboard at `/admin/waitlist` to:
-- View all waitlist submissions in a table format
-- See summary statistics (total entries, latest submission, high-value prospects)
-- Export data as CSV for analysis
-- View detailed information for each submission
-- Refresh data in real-time

 ### Data Structure
 Each waitlist entry includes: